jayrn02/GDP2023-24/README.md

 New Stuff

-Since we coding, might as well learn version control.
+Since we coding, might as well learn version control ~~from experience on IOT TOT~~.